Exploring Slovácko sub-region for exceptional wine and architecture

 Love industrial style?
 Pop up in the Mill

-Just a short 70 metres away, you'll discover the enchanting Mlýn Hrušky (Hrušky Mill)), a must-see for its breathtaking interior done in a pure industrial style.
-Concrete, bricks, metal elements, and wood seamlessly blend together, creating a mesmerising ambiance.
+The wine-growing village with the charming name of Hrušky hides unexpected architectural treasures and places for wine tasting with a fresh esprit.
+You must see the magnificent interior of the purely industrial-style Hrušky Mill for yourself.
+Concrete, bricks, metal elements, wood... beautiful.
 And rest assured, hunger and thirst won't be an issue here.
-While the mill's original purpose was replaced by a feed mill during the communist era, it has now been repurposed to host a delightful range of establishments including a bistro, wine bar, café, and breakfast room.
+While the mill's original purpose was replaced by a feed mill during the communist era, it has now been repurposed to host many new ones.
+Welcome to a bistro, wine bar and café.

 About three barns and colourful “luxfer” bricks